 - Installed solar energy photovoltaic systems at the Anagni, Italy and Hopewell, N.J., facilities

 - Installed a geothermal heating and cooling system for the new office building in Munich, Germany

-- Swords and Cruiserath facilities in Ireland received a Responsible Care award for their Integrated Energy Reduction Program from PharmaChemical Ireland Responsible Care
+- The Swords and Cruiserath facilities in Ireland received a Responsible Care award for their Integrated Energy Reduction Program from PharmaChemical Ireland Responsible Care